ASLA

 It is important to be represented by an attorney who has extensive experience with juvenile court cases, as access to special programs is not automatic and may not be a good option in your child’s situation.

 After charges are filed, a juvenile attorney can minimize the risk of jail by demonstrating to the court that your child is not a significant risk to the community and that a safety plan has been put in place.
-It is important that the court sees your child’s positive accomplishments and not just what may have been their worst moment.
+It is important that the court sees your teen's positive accomplishments and not just what may have been their worst moment.

-Serious juvenile felony offenses (violent crimes & sex crimes) can be declined by juvenile court and tried in adult court.
+Serious juvenile felony offenses (violent assault crimes & sex crimes) can be declined by juvenile court and tried in adult court.
 Your child has a right to a declination hearing, where your juvenile attorney will argue that the case should stay in juvenile court.
-The penalties on these serious offenses are significantly higher in adult court, so it is important that your juvenile lawyer is experienced with the declination process.
+The penalties on these serious felony offenses are significantly higher in adult court, so it is important that your juvenile lawyer is experienced with the declination process.

-Juvenile Practice Areas King County Juvenile Court
+King County Juvenile Court

 The King County Youth Service Center is where the juvenile court and detention facility are located.
 The address is 1211 East Alder Avenue, which is in Seattle's Central District and is one block South of Seattle University.